steaklive/EveryRay-Rendering-Engine/README.md

  * [ ] Order Independent Transparency (in Forward pass)
  * [ ] Atmospheric Scattering (Mie, etc.)
  * [ ] Better Anti-Aliasing (SMAA, TAA, explore FSR/DLSS)

+# Note on the API
+I originally started developing this project on DX11 several years ago with the mindset of DX11/OpenGL-era APIs (single threaded renderer, immediate context, etc.).
+However, only recently I added support for DX12 into EveryRay and, unfortunately, I only had time for "1 to 1" port from DX11 to DX12 (which also took many months and is still not 100% ready to replace DX11).
+That means that DX12 is currently underused in the engine and is not bringing any improvements yet (in performance, for example).
+This will likely change in the future, as I start refactoring/adding support to many new DX12-era concepts (i.e. async compute, multithreaded command list submission, bindless, etc.).
+That will take time and serious changes in the architecture of EveryRay, but it would be worth it alongside with other novel features, like DirectX Raytracing or mesh shaders.
+DX12 can really be more powerful than DX11 when you treat it with care:)

 # Screenshots